Guide to Thesis Writing

 How many pages should a thesis be?

-There are currently no specific rules on the length of theses.
-In general, the shortest theses at our university are 31-33 pages long, the average thesis is 35-45 pages long, but there are also some 50-80 page theses.
-This refers to numbered pages, so it does not include e.g. the HuVeta or the thesis statement, but it does include the title page, the contents, acknowledgements (if any), a list of abbreviations (if any), the main text and the bibliography.
+There currently need to be specific rules on the length of these.
+Generally, the shortest theses at our university are 31-33 pages long, and the average dissertation is 35-45 pages long, but there are also some 50-80 page theses.
+This refers to numbered pages, so it does not include, e.g., the thesis statement.
+Still, it does include the title page, the contents, acknowledgments (if any), a list of abbreviations (if any), the main text, and the bibliography.

-In many cases, the topic will determine the optimum length and the topic leader can help you to ensure that everything the topic requires has been covered.
+In many cases, the topic will determine the optimum length, and the topic leader can help you ensure that everything the topic requires has been covered.

 Is there a limit to the length of a citation?

-One or two sentences, short paragraphs (3-5 lines) are usually taken.
-Then follow with your own thoughts (at least a few sentences), followed by a new quote if necessary.
+One or two sentences or short paragraphs (3-5 lines) are usually taken.
+Then, please follow with your thoughts (at least a few sentences), followed by a new quote if you need to.

 How many times is it possible to quote in the thesis?

 It is possible to cite as many times as you like (appr.
-20-50), but it is important to do so mainly at the beginning of the thesis, during the literature review.
+20-50), but it is essential to do so mainly at the beginning of the thesis, during the literature review.

 If an author cites someone, should I cite the original author or the one I found the citation?